edgexfoundry/edgex-docs/docs_src/getting-started/Ch-GettingStartedSnapUsers.md

 Disabling security involves two steps:

 1. Stopping the security services and disabling them so that they don't run again.
 2. Configuring EdgeX services to NOT use the Secret Store by setting [EDGEX_SECURITY_SECRET_STORE](../../microservices/configuration/CommonEnvironmentVariables/#edgex_security_secret_store) to false.
+The services include Core Data, Core Command, Core Metadata, EdgeX UI, device services, app services, and any other service that uses EdgeX's [go-mod-bootstrap](https://github.com/edgexfoundry/go-mod-bootstrap).

 The [platform snap] includes all the reference security components.
 The security components are enabled by default.
 The platform snap provides a convenience way to perform both of the above by setting `security=false`:
 ```bash